Intsights/sergeant/docs/worker/config/connector.md

 The `type` parameter defines the type of the connector.
 The library currently supports the following types:

-- `redis` - A single redis instance which holds the tasks.
-- `redis_cluster` - Multiple redis instances that are not cluster-connected.
+- `redis` - A Single/Multiple redis instances that are not cluster-connected.
 The library manages the distribution of tasks on the client side by shuffling the list of connections and push/pull from each of them at different times.
+Order of tasks is not guaranteed.
 - `mongo` - Using a mongodb server to hold the tasks.
 This is a great option for persistent tasks.

 The `param` parameter is being passed to the connector directly as `**kwargs`.